-Join Timothy Pintello for an in-depth discussion in this video Working with the binary numbering system, part of Foundations of Networking: IP Addressing.
+Join Timothy Pintello for an in-depth discussion in this video Working with the binary numbering system, part of Networking Foundations: IP Addressing.

 - The first thing I want to talk about when it comes to IP addressing is the binary numbering system.
 However, to understand the binary numbering system, let's first look at the base 10 numbering system, or the decimal system.
 This is the numbering system most people use when it comes to counting and things like that.
 In the base 10 numbering system, or the decimal system, we use 10 symbols to represent the values 0 to 9.
 Each value in the position to the left is multiplied by 10 times the value located in the position to the right.